Hossein-Noroozpour/gx3d/README.md

  - All of its face must be triangle.
  - It should not have neither parent nor child.
 - Model
+ - It is an object.
+ - Its name must start with `model-`.
+ - Its blender mesh data will be ignored.
  - It must have at least 1 mesh or 1 model as its child.
  - It must have an occlusion bounding sphere in its child with name `occlusion`.
- - It name should not start with `mesh-`.
- - Its mesh child specify with `mesh-[name].xxx` pattern.
+ - Its mesh child specifies with `mesh-[name].xxx` pattern.
- - Its mesh child can not have different material that require different vertex attributes.
+ - Its mesh child can not have different material that require different vertex attributes with its origin mesh.
- - It can not have a several children from one mesh.
+ - It can not have a several children from one mesh, It can only have one mesh from one origin.
+ - Each model can have one collider at max.
+ - If it is a solid model with no physical attributes, it does not need to have collider as its child.
+ - If a model has a collider it must have a symmetric scale.
 - Material
  - Only one material must be in material slots.
 - Texture